Amin Aghaei

-Amin Aghaei (born 24 April 1982 in Isfahan, Iran) is an Iranian painter and sculptor.
-He also worked as a cartoonist for years.
+Amin Aghaei (born 24 April 1982 in Isfahan, Iran) is an Iranian painter, sculptor, and cartoonist.

 Biography

-He was supposed to be born in Khorramshahr; but the beginning of the war and occupation of the city destined Amin Aghaei to be born in war displacements in 1982 in Isfahan.
+Aghaei was born on 24 April 1982 in Isfahan, Iran.
+He was supposed to be born in Khorramshahr, but the beginning of the war and occupation of the city forced him to be born in a center for Internally Displaced Persons (IDPs) in Isfahan.